Argon has three naturally occurring isotopes, with mass numbers 3... | Channels for Pearson+

 Isotopes

-Isotopes are variants of a particular chemical element that have the same number of protons but different numbers of neutrons.
-This results in different mass numbers for the isotopes.
-For example, argon has isotopes with mass numbers 36, 38, and 40, indicating that they each have 18 protons but differ in their neutron count.
+Isotopes are variants of a chemical element that have the same number of protons but different numbers of neutrons, resulting in different mass numbers.
+For argon, the isotopes with mass numbers 36, 38, and 40 represent the different forms of argon found in nature.
+Understanding isotopes is crucial for grasping why elements can have non-integer atomic masses.

 Recommended video: